 “My favorite character,” he continued, totally unprompted, “has got to be Giles Corey.
 I’ve been working on a Scottish brogue, putting my own spin on him, to really sneak in a little bit of backstory for the ol’ bloke, oy, ya know, mate?”

 The reviews for Mr. Zuckerman’s performance have been nothing short of stellar.

 “What?
 Oh, I’ve kinda been zoned out this whole time,” said varsity quarterback Deck Stuart.
 “That kid sucks though.
 He’s always reminding people that he visited New York and saw Something Rotten! with the original cast.
-Why would we be impressed by that?” he asked.
+Why would we be impressed by that?”

 “Who’s Tyler?” said Jessica Reimer, class president.
 “Oh, that guy who owns, like, five Be More Chill shirts?” she asked before rolling her eyes so hard you could hear the sinews rip.

 Zuckerman’s contemporaries weren’t the only ones with strong opinions on his unnecessarily committed performance.